 The Weed Abatement program runs each year in Spring and Summer, to ensure that excess weeds and brush don't become a hazard to the properties around them.
-In the first stage of the program, owners of all vacant lots in our district are contacted about the need to mow down/abate the weeds and overgrowth on their lots before the summertime fire season begins.
-Property owners are given the option of either cutting the weeds themselves or having the District contractor abate the weeds for them (which is usually billed to the current year's property taxes, unless otherwise arranged.)
-Any violations or exceptionally hazardous conditions that exist can be reported to the main administration office at 831-685-6690.
+In the first stage of the program, owners of all vacant lots in our District are contacted about the need to mow down/abate the weeds and overgrowth on their lots before the summertime fire season begins.
+Any violations or exceptionally hazardous conditions that exist can be reported to the main Administration Office at 831-685-6690.
 Residents names will be kept confidential at all times, but must be given when making a complaint, as no “anonymous tips” are given further follow-up.

 For properties in the intermix areas (meaning those properties that are in rural settings with a large amount of undeveloped growth surrounding the property) with existing structures are given our self-check hazard notice, titled “Homeowners Watch-Outs!”, and asked to check each year for a number of hazards on or around their property.
 Some of these hazards include:

 - Dead or drying tree limbs near the ground

 - Weeds growing up next to the house or other structures

 - Branches hanging over a chimney or stovepipe

 - Poor access to property & buildings

 For further information on intermix hazards, contact the office to have our “Homeowners Watch-Outs“ brochure mailed to your home, or check out the links listed on this page (see below).